-Jacksonville State University Field Schools, a project of JSU Environmental Policy and Information Center, now have three visitor and education centers: Little River Canyon Center near Fort Payne, Alabama, Longleaf Center near Anniston, Alabama, and the Mountain Resource Center near Heflin, Alabama.
+Jacksonville State University Field Schools, a project of JSU Environmental Policy and Information Center, now have three visitor and education centers: Little River Canyon Center near Fort Payne, Alabama, EPIC Center near Anniston, Alabama, and the Mountain Center near Heflin, Alabama.
 Check the menu at right for a complete list of programs and opportunities associated with JSU Field Schools "from the highest mountain to the deepest canyon in Alabama."
-The JSU Field Schools' Assistance Director, Renee Simmons Morrison, will coordinate environmental education and arts programs throughout the corridor from these three locations.
+The JSU Field Schools' Assistant Director, Renee Simmons Morrison, will direct environmental education and arts programs throughout the corridor from these three locations.

 Mountain Center Building Update